communotey/Legal/User Agreement.md

 * A statement by you, under penalty of perjury, that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and
 * Your name, address, and telephone number, and a statement that you consent to the jurisdiction of federal district court for the judicial district in which the address is located, or if your address is outside of the United States, for any judicial district in which the service provider may be found, and that you will accept service of process from the person who provided notification under DMCA 512 subsection (c)(1)(c) or an agent of such person.

 **10.2.2** Upon receiving a counter-notice we will forward it to the complaining party and tell them we will restore your content within 10 business days.
-If that party does not notify us that they have filed an action to enjoin your use of that content on communote before that period passes, we will consider restoring your user content to the site.
+If that party does not notify us that they have filed an action to enjoin your use of that content on Communote before that period passes, we will consider restoring your user content to the site.

-**10.2.3** It is communote's policy to close the accounts of users we identify as repeat infringers.
-We apply this policy at our discretion and in appropriate circumstances, such as when a user has repeatedly been charged with infringing the copyrights or other intellectual property rights of others.
+**10.2.3** It is Communote's policy to close the accounts of users we identify as "repeat infringers".
+We apply this policy at our discretion and in appropriate circumstances, such as when a user has been charged with infringing the copyrights or other intellectual property rights of others more than twice.

 ##11 Additional Legalities